GigawattDigital/securesilo/README.md

 #### API access

-You can also access your securesilo server instance via your securesilo's API endpoint.
-The securesilo api is compatible with the OpenAI API, so you can use the same tools you use with OpenAI to access your securesilo server instance.
+You can also access your securesilo server via your instance's API endpoint.
+The securesilo api is compatible with the OpenAI API, so you can use the same tools you use with OpenAI to access your securesilo inference engine and data.

 ## Production deployment